 Photo Credit: Hannah Armstrong @hannahelizarmstrong

-This tranquil bed and breakfast shares space with a charming micro-vineyard, perfect for an approachable wine tasting and a local meal.
+This tranquil bed-and-breakfast shares space with a charming micro-vineyard, perfect for approachable wine tasting and a local meal.
 There are six guest rooms and seven cottages to choose from, each with unique decor and garden views.

 Dining: Be ready for a culinary experience when you dine at The Colonnade, where Chef Meseret Crockett offers a prix fixe menu highlighting the freshest seafood and produce from nearby farms.